nescirem/nescirem.github.io/source/_posts/a-time-domain-finite-volume-method-approach-for-the-simulation-of-sound-propagation-in-porous-half-space-medium.md

 Fig.13.
 Description of the geometry of the numerical model.

 Fig.13 shows the geometry of the numerical model for sound propagation through sonic crystals.
-The Clay-Engquist-Majda (C-E-M) conditions are specified at all outside boundaries in the cases. the azure zone represent porous medium (parameters are same with the case triangular barrier).
-We compared numerical result of the sound attenuation at the receiver (10,10) as you can see in Fig.14.
+The Clay-Engquist-Majda (C-E-M) conditions are specified at all outside boundaries in the cases.
+The azure zone represents porous medium (parameters are the same with the case triangular barrier).
+We compared the numerical result of the sound attenuation at the receiver (10,10) as you can see in Fig.14.

 ![sonicCrystial_IL](/imgs/sonicCrystial_IL.png)